Scientists Created Lab-Grown Lungs And Transplanted Them Into Pigs

 Scientists at the University of Texas Medical Branch are celebrating a breakthrough as they successfully transplanted lab-grown lungs into pigs.
 The lungs, called “bioengineered lungs,” were created using donor pigs’ lungs.
 The lungs were reportedly cleaned using sugar and detergent, which left a “scaffolding” from which the scientists could work.
 Blood vessels and lung tissue cells were “repopulated,” according to Science News.
 This took 30 days inside a bioreactor tank, where the lungs were pumped with nutrients.

-During the experiment, the pigs’ left lung was transplanted with a bioengineered lung.
-The pigs were able to live for several weeks, others a couple of months, without complications.
+During the experiment, the pigs’ left lungs were transplanted alongside a bioengineered lung.
+Some pigs were able to live for several weeks, others a couple of months, without complications.
 While the lungs functioned during the study, they weren’t connected to pulmonary arteries.
 That meant that the pigs’ new lungs couldn’t replenish itself with oxygen, as it normally would.
 However, the transplanted lungs developed blood vessels and connected to the rest of the pigs’ vascular system, according to Popular Science.

 The team of scientists that worked on this experiment has a previous track record of setting new precedents.
 Back in 2014, Joan Nichols and her team bioengineered a human lung.

-With that in mind, Nichols said that “This project has taken 15 years to get to this point and we are thrilled that we did so well… we are pretty tired now though.”
+“This project has taken 15 years to get to this point and we are thrilled that we did so well,” Nichols said.
+“We are pretty tired now though.”

 Engineered pig lung transplant 'a success' https://t.co/tKLRvWDQ2L